satori-com/mzbench/README.md

     # run a benchmark with graphite
     ./bin/mz-bench run examples/ramp.erl --env graphite=<graphite_address>

-    # or run a benchmark with graphite
+    # or run a benchmark without graphite
     ./bin/mz-bench run examples/ramp.erl

     # check dashboard at http://localhost:4800/ for the results